prostoplatidann/dumayte/README.md

-Please, run this file ONLY in Sandbox
+Please, run this files ONLY in Sandbox